-Whether you are just starting in dye-sublimation printing, or you are a seasoned veteran, we have some quick tips for you to help improve your dye-sublimation printing success!
+Whether you are just starting in dye-sublimation printing, or you are a seasoned veteran, we have some quick tips for sublimation printing to help improve your dye-sublimation printing success!
 Get started, and improve your prints now!

 1. Finding the Right Equipment

-Dye-Sublimation Printing is such an attractive opportunity since it's so easy and quick to get setup.
+One reason that Dye-Sublimation Printing is an attractive opportunity since it’s so easy and quick to get setup.
 In order to start, all you need is a sublimation capable printer, sublimation ink, high quality sublimation paper, and your desired substrate (like a T-Shirt, or a pair of socks)!
 Finding the right equipment is of the up-most importance!

 If you are just getting started out, I can’t recommend the Epson WF-7710 more.
 The WF-7710 is a great all-around printer, with high quality prints, a low entry price, and an easy set-up process to get started right away!
 All you need to get in order to get started with the Epson WF-7710 right away is to get the sublimation conversion set to start using dye-sublimation ink.